Mythologos/EvaLatin2024-NostraDomina/README.md

 ## Summary

 This is a repository for the LT4HALA 2024 workshop paper, **"Nostra Domina at EvaLatin 2024: Improving Latin Polarity Detection through Data Augmentation."**
+This work participated in the EvaLatin 2024 shared task on emotion polarity detection (Sprugnoli, Iurescia, and Passarotti, 2024).

-It includes:
+Our repository includes:
 - the automatically-annotated data generated as a part of the paper (see `data/polarity/training`)
 - the tools applied to generate and process that data, including the novel polarity coordinate clustering method (see `gaussian_annotator.py`, `polarity_annotator.py`, and `polarity_splitter.py`)
 - the process used to train and tune neural networks on this data (see `polarity_detector.py` and `trial_generator.py`)